luttje/vanilo-mollie/docs/configuration.md

 ## Registration with Payments Module

 The module will automatically register the payment gateway with the Vanilo Payments registry by default.
-Having that, you can get a gateway instance directly from the Payment registry:
+You can get a gateway instance directly from the Payment registry:

 ```php
 $gateway = \Vanilo\Payment\PaymentGateways::make('mollie');